Should police require a search warrant to draw blood in DUI cases?

 "Whether a particular defendant is guilty of the crime charged, or whether getting a warrant would be inconvenient, are absolutely irrelevant to the Constitutional protections we all enjoy," says Sweet.

-In Washington, however, a new law allows troopers to draw blood from them even if they won't give it voluntarily.
+a new law allows troopers to draw blood from them even if they won't give it voluntarily.

 Does extracting bodily fluids without consent cross a line?
 Some seem to think so.